Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Discussion and Conclusions

 Comparison of the $\ell$–$\nu$ diagrams derived from both observables shows a consistent reduction in the power of $f$ and $p$ modes and the low-frequency noise with increasing distance from the disk center (Figure~\ref{fig:l-nu_diff}).
 However, a different behavior is found for the pseudo-modes: in the continuum intensity, these modes become more pronounced toward the limb, whereas in the Doppler velocity, they are gradually suppressed and merge with the background noise.
-Analysis of the power distribution with longitude as a function of the frequency for selected angular degrees ($\nu-$longitude diagrams, Figure~\ref{fig:l752-1011}) reveals that the resonance-mode width decreases with increasing distance from the disk center.
+Analysis of the power distribution with longitude as a function of frequency for selected angular degrees ($\nu-$longitude diagrams, Figures~\ref{fig:l752-1012} and~\ref{fig:long-l752-1012}) reveals that the resonance-mode width decreases with increasing distance from the disk center.
+It is interesting to note that for $\ell=506$, the $f$ mode is weaker than $p_1$ and $p_2$ modes for both continuum intensity and Doppler velocity (Figure~\ref{fig:long-l752-1012}).
+Also, the energy distribution along longitude for the continuum-intensity ring diagrams shows higher energy at $\pm 30^{\mathrm{o}}$ longitude than at the disk center, whereas the Doppler velocity distribution shows a gradual power decrease from the disk center close to the limb.
+The power increase at higher longitudes ($\pm 60^{\mathrm{o}}$) potentially indicates the significance of the foreshortening effect.
+This qualitative deviation indicates a different response of the velocity and continuum intensity to the propagation of surface gravity waves and warrants further investigation, including their excitation mechanism.